How We Stay Safe While Roofing

 Job site safety matters to us because no one should get injured as a result of negligence.

 High workers’ compensation rates result from unsafe practices and injuries.
 Adhering to safety protocols help us avoid on-site injuries and damage, which keeps our internal costs and prices as low as possible.

 What we do to keep you and your property safe/undamaged.

-Our detailed end-of-job checklist ensures that cleanup is done thoroughly.
-We sweep the entire yard, driveway, walkways, and flower beds with a magnetic nail-sweep keeping feet, pets, and tires safe.
+- Our detailed end-of-job checklist ensures that cleanup is done thoroughly.
+We sweep the entire yard, driveway, walkways, and flower beds with a magnetic nail-sweep keeping feet, pets, and vehicle tires safe.

 How these safety measures make us different from other roofers.

 Although all roofing contractors are required to wear safety harnesses and use fall-arrest systems, most don’t.
 Since all of our roofers receive safety training, they know their boundaries and watch out for property and people below them while working.

 How does this all Benefit you?

 An accident on your job site could cost you money.
 Homeowners have been sued by roofing contractors who did not follow OSHA guidelines and had a worksite accident, because the homeowner didn’t provide a safe enough workspace.

 OSHA is beginning to regulate the residential roofing market more carefully too.